scientific-python/blog.scientific-python.org/content/posts/numpy/first-developer-in-residence/index.md

 - and wherever else Sayed's interests take him.

-"I'm both happy and nervous: this is a great opportunity, but also a great responsibility," said Sayed, who has written a blog post further detailing his interests and new Developer in Residence role **TODO LINK**.
+"I'm both happy and nervous: this is a great opportunity, but also a great responsibility," said Sayed in response to his appointment.

 The funds for the NumPy fellowship come from a partnership with Tidelift as well as from individual donations.
 We sincerely thank both